dsuarezv/satellite-tracker/readme.md

     $ npm install
     $ npm run dev

-That should start a [parcel](https://parceljs.org/) dev server and browse http://localhost:1234 to see it in action.
+That should start a [parcel](https://parceljs.org/) dev server.
+Browse to http://localhost:1234 to see it in action.
 In case parcel is not installed, follow instructions on their site.
+You should be able to run it with this command:

+    $ parcel index.html